tomsenior20/craftApp/README.md

 This project reflects currrent systems within workforce architecture, this solution allows a fully condensed solution allowing users to control how there workforce works.
 It allows for deletion and archiving of tickets, whilst being able to select the assignee of the new tickets.

+## Things to note

+### Pulling the code branch
+Upon pulling the code down there will be a requirement for an .env file to be created for the following:
+    1: PORT ( number )
+    2: SQLLite_DB_PATH ( Location path to where the DB Is )
+    3: NEXT_PUBLIC_APP ( set to localhost)

+you will need this inside of the server folder, alongside having on in the public directory.

+### Password Creation for users.
+1) Requires SHA256 Format in HEX

 ### Prerequisites

 What things you need to install the software and how to install them.